protocolguild/documentation/docs/9-membership.md

 ## Weights

 In the interest of privacy, we do not link addresses or weight with names.
-The data displayed here represents the onchain weighting, and be updated on the split quarterly.
+The data displayed here represents the onchain weighting, which is based on months since start of active contribution, and will be updated on the split quarterly.
+Read more about weighting in **6.
+Guidelines for Regular Operation**.

 |   |                Address |               Split Weight |
 | ---:         |        :--- |                  ---: |